darktasevski/Frontend-Starter-Kit/README.md

 #### gulp modernizr

 `gulp modernizr` provides support for older browsers( IE6, IE7.. ) that doesnt support flexbox or other new CSS and Js stuff.
-This task is started automaticaly each time a js file is saved while in `gulp watch` mode, but it cant be started manually with `gulp modernizr` command.
+This task is started automaticaly each time a js file is saved while in `gulp watch` mode, but it can be started manually with `gulp modernizr` command.

 #### gulp build